eXeC64/Hexagon/README.md

 Known Issues
 ------------
- * Obstacles are not spawned in fun patterns - The game is boring, and unless meaningful and interesting patterns of obstacles are created it will remain boring, no matter how much you 'juice' it.
  * No music - Funnily enough you can generate the start of one of SuperHexagon's songs with a few lines of C. If I could remember the snippet I'd just use that and loop it, until then the game is silent.